-Figure 10-20 Line Crossing Detection
+Figure 10-21 Line Crossing Detection

-- 2. Check the checkbox of Enable to enable the function. - 3.
-Select the line from the drop-down list. - 4.
+- 2. Check the checkbox of Enable Line Crossing Detection to enable the function. - 3.
+Select the line from the drop-down list for detection settings. - 4.
 Click Area Settings tab and click Draw Area button, and a virtual line is displayed on the live video. - 5.
-Drag the line, and you can locate it on the live video as desired.
-Click on the line, two red squares are displayed on each end, and you can click-and-drag one of the red squares to define the shape and length of the line. - 6.
-Set the Max.
-Size and Min.
-Size for valid targets.
-Targets smaller or larger than the valid target size are not able to trigger detection.
+Click-and-drag the line, and you can locate it on the live video as desired.
+Click on the line, two red squares are displayed on each end, and you can click-and-drag one of the red squares to define the shape and length of the line.